IBM-Blockchain-Archive/learn-chaincode/README.md

 }
 ```

 This `read` function is using the complement to `PutState` called `GetState`.
-While `PutState` allows you to set a key value pair, `GetState` lets you read the value for a previously written key.
+While `PutState` allows you to set a key/value pair, `GetState` lets you read the value for a previously written key.
 You can see that the single argument used by this function is taken as the key for the value that should be retrieved.
 Next, this function returns the value as an array of bytes back to `Query`, who in turn sends it back to the REST handler.